 "For that, consider yourself forgiven," he said, pressing a fifty into her hand and giving her a wink, "Just go fetch a couple towels, okay?
 In return, I'll make sure Mr. Scotsman overlooks this little incident."

-Blinking with shock and relief that she'd been let off the hook, Guenhivyre Pendragon nodded and took off in a flash, returning only a few minutes later with the towels and mumbling yet more speedy words of apology.
+Blinking with shock and relief that she'd been let off the hook, Guenhivyre Pendragon nodded and took off in a flash, returning only a few minutes later with the towels and rapidly mumbling words of apology.
 Despite her fast talk, the look on her face, not to mention red flushed cheeks, and the words she said proved to Bruce Wayne that she was sincere.
-He would have asked her out on a date, had not she disappeared almost instantly after he was dry again.
+He would have asked her out on a date, had she not disappeared almost instantly after he was dry again.
 He allowed himself a small smile.

 She'd taken his mind off the Joker, but only to throw it back onto the fact that women were still harder to battle with than his enemies.
 Because with women, it was a completely different playing field.